Skip to Content

 USDA annual income limits are higher in areas where the cost of living exceeds the national average.

 Remember, each adult occupant's income will be considered when determining USDA income eligibility.
 That being said, certain types of income are always excluded from this calculation.
-Some of the common exceptions are:
+Some common exceptions include:

-Determining the annual household income is an important step, but it isn't the final one when determining whether a borrower meets USDA income guidelines.
-In addition, some income streams can present challenges or require a more detailed look.
+Determining the annual household income is an important step, but it isn't final when determining whether a borrower meets USDA income guidelines.
+Some income streams can require a more detailed look.

 Unique Income Situations